4.2-magnitude earthquake rattles across Oklahoma and Kansas

 It would seem as though Oklahoma finally took a mighty shiver as the state is set to exit several days of subfreezing temperatures.

-The U.S. Geological Survey recorded a 4.2-magnitude earthquake about 4 miles southwest of Manchester just before 8 a.m.
+The U.S. Geological Survey recorded a 4.2-magnitude earthquake about 4 miles southwest of Manchester, north of Enid on the Kansas state line, just before 8 a.m.
 Friday.

-Most people who felt the Friday quake lived about 50-150 miles from its epicenter, according to the USGS's Did You Feel It? data collection program.
+Most people who felt Friday's quake were within 150 miles of its epicenter, according to the USGS's Did You Feel It? data collection program.
 Early data almost painted a triangle of residents reporting weak to moderate shaking in and between Tulsa, Oklahoma City and Salina, Kansas.

-The quake measurement came close but stopped short of making itself comparable with Oklahoma's greatest recorded earthquakes.
-A 5.8 centered in Pawnee County in 2016 holds the record.
+The measured magnitude stopped short of being comparable with Oklahoma's greatest recorded earthquakes.
+A 5.8 in Pawnee County in 2016 holds the record.

 Oklahoma's largest quakes since 1882, ranked